Gray kingbird: Description

 The adult gray kingbird is an average-sized kingbird.
 It measures 23 cm in length and weighs from 37 to 52 g.
 The upperparts are gray, with brownish wings and tail, and the underparts are white with a gray tinge to the chest.
 The head has a concealed yellow crown stripe, and a dusky mask through the eyes.
 The dark bill is heavier than that of the related, slightly smaller, tropical kingbird.
 The sexes are similar, but young birds have rufous edges on the wing coverts, rump and tail.

-Call

 The call is a loud rolling trill, pipiri, pipiri, which is the reason behind many of its local onomatopoeiac names, like pestigre or pitirre, in the Spanish-speaking Greater Antilles, or petchary in some of the English-speaking islands.